gwierzchowski/toy_trx_engine/README.md

 Provided points are in more-less ordered by priority.

-- Make program use of multi-threading and async programming.
-Currently accounts are pretty much isolated each other, every transaction refers to previous ones done on the same account.
-This can be utilized by implementing possibly lock-free concurrent algorithms.
-Initial idea would be to shard accounts pool e.g. by dividing client_id modulo number of workers and dispatch work according to reminder to separate threads or tasks.
-Approach with creating separate task per each transaction is also possible but more complicated - to ensure processing transactions in order we would have to assign sequential serial number (e.g. record number) and store it into transaction, and then synchronize tasks (for the same customer) to ensure sequential processing.
-In the future if system would have to be extended for cross accounts transactions (e.g. transfer), some such mechanisms would have to be implemented anyway.

-- Following above passing all accounts object to every transaction `commit` method is probably not appropriate and may be treated as security issue.
-Consider passing only account related to given transaction (or some slice of clients for extensibility - e.g potential transfer transaction).

 - Exposing internal implementation detail - `HashMap` as Accounts interface is temporary.
 It would be reconnected to replace it with some generic trait.

-- It might be sensible to provide alternative (not memory) implementation to be secure against: huge accounts number, application / service crashes during processing.
+- It might be sensible to provide alternative (not memory) implementation to be secured against: huge accounts number, application / service crashes during processing.
 Rough idea for toy project is to use <https://crates.io/crates/sled>.

-- Following above point implement some king of persistent check-pointing for transactions, so in case of crash restore application / system would know which transactions were already processed and reflected in state of accounts database.
+- Following above point implement some kind of persistent check-pointing for transactions, so in case of crash restore application / system would know which transactions were already processed and reflected in state of accounts database.

 - More reliable rustdoc descriptions.
 Documentation on crate / module level.

 - Performance tests.
 Tests on huge data sets.

-- Float calculations - write more extensive and complete tests - maybe use some arbitrary calculation crates (e.g. `num` (num_rational)) as reference and use randomly generated numbers.
+- Float calculations - write more extensive and complete tests - maybe use some arbitrary calculation crates (e.g. `num` (num_rational)) as reference for tests and use randomly generated numbers.

 - Introduce logging thru `log` interface instead of printing to `stderr`.